vincetrain/technical-journal/SRT411/Lab 1 - ELK Stack.md

 ### Logging Apache2 Events
 Apache has two types of logs (access and error), so we will create a pipeline that logs both errors into their own respective index.

+Filebeat comes with the a module called Apache.
+Configure and enable this beforehand.

 Before configuring any pipelines, ensure Logstash has a user with sufficient roles to manage indices in Elasticsearch.

 First lets configure our Logstash pipeline to input from Filebeat